heptarch/heptarch.github.io/drafts/demon.md

 instinct stops her; she checks the readings again and notes a small discrepancy.
 It could be dead rats in the tubes, blocking the light.

-Or it could be an object in the fourth dimension.
+Or it could be an object in another dimension.

 <p align="center">
   ⁂